 - Visas (unless you are an EU citizen studying in another EU country)

-Wanting to make the most of your experience while you are abroad, you may travel or participate in activities that you do not normally undertake at home.
+Whilst studying abroad, you may want to make the most of your experience by travelling or participating in activities that you do not normally undertake at home.
 Think very carefully before applying about whether and how you will be able to support yourself financially during your time abroad.
 Remember that exchange rates can fluctuate at any time, suddenly making your exchange much more expensive, or cheaper!